Goodjjob/HiJacks_Troll/README.md

 # HiJacks_Troll

-Shere music with friends by youtube link in android app.
+This is an Android app shering music with friends by youtube link.